 Sutherland Crescent Central Community Playground is the official name of a place that should be called, with a little mystery, The Castle.
 The ramparts have collapsed to mounds around a courtyard filled with treasures.
 Enter across the drawbridge under the tower and discover the secrets.

-The Taylor estate is opposite on the other side of Horse Park Drive.
-This area is quite flat and the bike infrastructure is good.
-The estate planning in Gungahlin has worked out well for cyclists.
-All the more puzzling why the estate planning in Molonglo Valley, which started later, has been so patchy.
+A play space in Gungahlin that is beautifully done.
+This area is flat and the bike infrastructure is good.
 One of the successes of urban planning in Gungahlin is certainly the Moncrieff Community Recreation Park Playground.
 It is also known as “Move at Moncrief”.

-Denman Prospect is a new suburb of the Molonglo Valley.
-Last year the new park and playground was opened before a single house had been built.
-That has all changed.
-The playground has become very popular.
+Denman Prospect Ridgeline Park has become very popular.
+This park is popular on the weekend because of the playground.
 The residents of Coombs, Wright and Denman Prospect could easily ride to this park – if the kids were up to it 😊

-If you have children you will be familiar with hours over many years spent at a playground.
-Living close to a good playground where both children and busy parents can relax is greatly valued.
+Playgrounds are essential for children.
+With children, you would be familiar with hours spent at a playground.
+Living close to a good playground is of greatly valued.
 If you are out on the bike, why not ride there.
 For small kids, this will be the local playground, however, if they are older there may be a “play space” close by.